amooma/rails-4.2-book/chapter15-production-webserver.md

 > before you will get lost somewhere in this chapter.
 You probably get
 > it up and running but without understanding how things work.

-Debian 7.1
+Debian 8.0
 ----------

-We build our production web server on a minimal Debian 7.1 system.
+We build our production web server on a minimal Debian 8.0 system.
 To carry out this installation, you need to have root rights on the web server!

-This description assumes that you have a freshly installed Debian GNU/Linux 7.1 (“Wheeze”).
+This description assumes that you have a freshly installed Debian GNU/Linux 8.0 (jessie).
 You will find an ISO image for the installation at <http://www.debian.org>.
 I recommend the approximately 250 MB net installation CD image.
 For instructions on how to install Debian-GNU/Linux, please go to <http://www.debian.org/distrib/netinst>.